Hiring outside EU

 A temporary residence permit for employment is valid for up to 2 years and can be extended for up to 5 years at a time.

 An EU blue card will be valid for a period of three months longer than the employment period granted by an employer.
-Its validity period cannot exceed 2 years and 3 months, and it can be extended up to 4 years, three months at a time.
+Its validity period cannot exceed 2 years and 3 months, and it can be extended up to 4 years and 3 months at a time.

 During the validity period of the EU blue card a foreign employee can be unemployed once with the duration of up to 3 months.